 Say no to a hostile work environment.
 Say no to be victimized for your sexual orientation.
 Our experienced sexual orientation discrimination attorneys in New York are ready to fight for and protect your rights.
 Our goal is to get the best possible results for you.

-If you have questions about sexual orientation discrimination in the workplace or would like to speak with a New York City Sexual Harassment Lawyer regarding your sexual orientation discrimination case, please feel free to contact the employment law attorney at the Derek T. Smith personally at the law firm of Derek T. Smith Law Group, PLLC by calling our toll-free number 877-469-5297 today.
+If you have questions about sexual orientation discrimination in the workplace or would like to speak with a New York City Sexual Harassment Lawyer regarding your sexual orientation discrimination case, please feel free to call us at 800-807-2209 for a free consultation.